podviaznikov/podviaznikov.com/journal.md

 What I learned from this is that:

-- ego is a problem.
+- Ego is a problem.
 People who play by themselves usually have a massive ego, and it's not fun to have them around.
-- trust and responsibility are essential.
+- Trust and responsibility are essential.
 Believe in your teammates and make them responsible for something.
 It's a win-win.
-- victory as a result of collaboration (or team work) is much more satisfactory than any individual achievement
+- Victory as a result of collaboration (or team work) is much more satisfactory than any individual achievement.
-- there are different ways to play a game (or live life for that matter), not all of them are equal
+- There are different ways to play a game (or live life for that matter), not all of them are equal.
-- if fun and happiness are distributed - everyone wins
+- If fun and happiness are distributed - everyone wins.

 ## Joke is on Us